Age-related Macular Degeneration

 • Shadows in the center of the visual field

-• Progressive or sudden loss of the central vision
+• Progressive or sudden central vision loss

 Age-related Macular Degeneration Treatment Options